jameshughes89/cs102/src/site/topics/objects-review/data-structures-review.rst

 * If the index is out of bounds, an exception is thrown

     * The invalid index is provided to the exception for its message
+    * Example message from an exception being thrown --- ``Exception in thread "main" java.lang.IndexOutOfBoundsException: Index out of range: 99``

 Remove Friends